PSLmodels/ParamTools/README.md

 ```

-`params` is a validated, deserialized Python object that can now safely be used for modeling, running simulations, etc.

 Credits: ParamTools is built on top of the excellent [marshmallow][] JSON schema and validation framework.
 I encourage everyone to checkout their repo and documentation.
 ParamTools was modeled off of [Tax-Calculator's][] parameter processing and validation engine due to its maturity and sophisticated capabilities.